Morgan Wallen: Early life and education

 Morgan Cole Wallen was born on May 13, 1993, in Sneedville, Tennessee, to Tommy and Lesli Wallen.
 Tommy served for a time as a local church pastor, while Lesli worked as a teacher.
-In his teens, the family moved south to Knox County, where he graduated from Gibbs High School.
+In his teens, the family moved south to Knox County, where he attended Gibbs High School.
 He was a pitcher and shortstop for the school's baseball team, and hoped to continue in college, but tore his ulnar collateral ligament his senior year.

-As a child, Wallen took piano and violin lessons.
-He was raised on a diverse musical playlist, with his father exposing him to classic rock mainstays.
-In his teens, he gravitated towards bands like Breaking Benjamin and Nickelback, as well as rappers like Lil Wayne.
-Wallen has characterized his early adulthood as adrift; he worked in landscaping after high school and was disappointed by his inability to continue his baseball career.
-He re-approached his interest in music and began learning guitar.
-He had grown to love country music, especially artists like Keith Whitley and Eric Church, and he modeled his sound after that lineage.
+As a child, Wallen took piano and violin lessons and developed a diverse musical palette, largely due to his father exposing him to classic rock mainstays.
+During his teenage years, his tastes expanded toward rock bands like Breaking Benjamin and Nickelback, alongside hip-hop artists like Lil Wayne.
+Wallen has characterized his early adulthood as adrift; he worked in landscaping after graduating from high school and was disappointed by his inability to continue his baseball career.
+He returned to music as an emotional outlet and began teaching himself guitar at age 18.
+Around this time, he fell in love with country music, specifically modeling his burgeoning sound after the lineage of Keith Whitley and Eric Church.

 Career

 2014–2015: The Voice and Stand Alone

 In 2014, Wallen competed on season 6 of the music competition program The Voice.
 He auditioned with the song "Collide" by Howie Day.
 Judges Shakira and Usher complimented his stylings, and Wallen joined Usher's team.
 He was later taken by Adam Levine's team after his second round, and later eliminated during the playoffs.
 Wallen later said of his experience on the show, "Some things in life are out of your control.
 Being the best you can be isn't.
 I didn't feel like I was the best I could have been.
 So I practiced harder".
 The Voice was instrumental in raising Wallen's profile, and he began to establish connections in the music industry.

 While in California to appear on The Voice, Wallen began working with Sergio Sanchez of Atom Smash, a vocal coach on the program.
 Wallen relocated to Nashville to further his career, and he and Sanchez started a temporary band: Morgan Wallen & Them Shadows.
 Sanchez introduced Wallen to Bill Ray and Paul Trust of Panacea Records.
-In 2015, Wallen signed to Panacea Records where he was joined by Dominic Frost on guitar and released the Stand Alone (EP) on August 24, 2015.
-"Spin You Around" was Wallen's debut single under Panacea Records; it was later certified double platinum by the Recording Industry Association of America (RIAA) in 2021.
+In 2015, Wallen signed to Panacea Records where he was joined by Dominic Frost on guitar and released the Stand Alone (EP) on August 24, 2015, which was later certified Gold.
+"Spin You Around" was Wallen's debut single under Panacea Records; it was later certified triple platinum by the Recording Industry Association of America (RIAA) in 2025.